Eugene O'Neill: Family life

 O'Neill was married to Kathleen Jenkins from October 2, 1909, to 1912, during which time they had one son, Eugene O'Neill, Jr. (1910–1950).
 In 1917 O'Neill met Agnes Boulton, a successful writer of commercial fiction, and they married on April 12, 1918.
 They lived in a home owned by her parents in Point Pleasant, New Jersey.
 The years of their marriage—during which the couple lived in Connecticut and Bermuda and had two children, Shane and Oona—are described vividly in her 1958 memoir Part of a Long Story.
 They divorced on July 2, 1929, after O'Neill abandoned Boulton and the children for the actress Carlotta Monterey.
 O'Neill and Monterey married less than a month after he officially divorced his previous wife.

 In 1929 O'Neill and Monterey moved to the Loire Valley in central France, where they lived in the Château du Plessis in Saint-Antoine-du-Rocher, Indre-et-Loire.
 During the early 1930s they returned to the United States and lived in Sea Island, Georgia, at a house called Casa Genotta.
 He moved to Danville, California, in 1937 and lived there until 1944.
 His house there, Tao House, is today the Eugene O'Neill National Historic Site.

 In their first years together, Monterey organized O'Neill's life, enabling him to devote himself to writing.
 She later became addicted to potassium bromide, and the marriage deteriorated, resulting in a number of separations, although they never divorced.

 The Chaplins and six of their eight children (Jane and Christopher are absent) in 1961.
 From left to right: Geraldine, Eugene, Victoria, Chaplin, Oona O'Neill, Annette, Josephine, and Michael.

 In 1943 O'Neill disowned his daughter Oona for marrying the English actor, director, and producer Charlie Chaplin when she was 18 and Chaplin was 54.
 He never saw Oona again.
 Through his daughter, O'Neill had eight grandchildren whom he never met.

 He also had distant relationships with his sons.
-Eugene O'Neill Jr., a Yale classicist, suffered from alcoholism and committed suicide in 1950 at the age of 40.
+Eugene O'Neill Jr., a Yale classicist, suffered from alcoholism and died by suicide in 1950 at the age of 40.
 Shane O'Neill became a heroin addict and moved into the family home in Bermuda, Spithead, with his new wife, where he supported himself by selling off the furnishings.
 He was also disowned by his father before committing suicide (by jumping out of a window) a number of years later.
 Oona ultimately inherited Spithead and the connected estate (subsequently known as the Chaplin Estate).
 In 1950 O'Neill joined The Lambs, the famed theater club.